-Successful applicants will also have access to resources and TTA opportunities available through the National Reentry Resource Center (NRRC).
+Successful applicants will be supported by training and technical assistance (TTA) providers with expertise in trauma-informed and culturally responsive approaches, as well as in evidencebased programming for populations with SUDs and co-occurring mental health disorders in the criminal justice system.
+Grantees will also have access to resources and TTA opportunities available through the National Reentry Resource Center (NRRC).
 TTA providers will provide individualized coaching to grantees to support them in planning, implementing, evaluating, and sustaining their grant-funded programs.